All Too Well

 [Intro]

-I walked through the door with you, the air was cold
+I walked through the door with you

 And I left my scarf there at your sister’s house